-Learn an Indigenous or Endangered Language with Transparent Language Posted by Transparent Language on Sep 26, 2016 in Language Learning, Language News, Product Announcements
+Learn 25 Indigenous and Endangered Languages in Transparent Language Online Posted by Transparent Language on Sep 26, 2016 in For Learners, For Libraries, Learning Material Updates

 We care about every language, not just those with commercial value.
 That’s why we donate our technology to endangered language advocates and organizations looking to leverage technology to preserve their language.

 Beyond preservation, though, we strive for promotion.
 We don’t just want to save languages from dying—we want to bring them to life for a wider audience.
 That includes you!
 For those interested in learning (or just dabbling in) an endangered language, we currently have 25 indigenous or endangered languages available in Transparent Language Online.

 Spoken by 3 million people on the Indonesian island of Bali, Balinese is not yet endangered.
 But our partner organization BASABali believes that we should not wait until there are only a few speakers left to start protecting a language.